-The Global Volcanism Program has no activity reports for Thule Islands.
+The Global Volcanism Program has no activity reports for Southern Thule.

-The Global Volcanism Program has no Weekly Reports available for Thule Islands.
+The Global Volcanism Program has no Weekly Reports available for Southern Thule.

-The Global Volcanism Program has no Bulletin Reports available for Thule Islands.
+The Global Volcanism Program has no Bulletin Reports available for Southern Thule.

 This compilation of synonyms and subsidiary features may not be comprehensive.
 Features are organized into four major categories: Cones, Craters, Domes, and Thermal Features.
 Synonyms of features appear indented below the primary name.
 In some cases additional feature type, elevation, or location details are provided.

 |Bellingshausen Island||Stratovolcano||253 m||59° 26' 0" S||27° 5' 0" W|

 |Cook Island||Stratovolcano||1075 m||59° 26' 36" S||27° 10' 37" W|